AadityaxPraveen/Aaditya_BlueStamp_Portfolio/index.md

 # Challenges

 The main challenge I faced with this part was the servo over rotating and chocking itself which messes up the connections with the breadboard and ardino.
 To fix this I just shorted the rotation to only 360 degrees and this worked because my servo motor stopped chocking itself.
-Another problem I had was figuring out what I was going to do with the IMU since it was not working at all .
+Another problem I had was figuring out what I was going to do with the IMU since it was not working at all.
 What I decided to do is to scrap the IMU and just angle the Servos North for the most accurate results.
+Another big problem I had was just learning the math because it was super complicated with 8 steps and steps 1-8 were all just plugging it in but step 9 was the most complex because I needed to know pretty complex.
+What took the most time was realizing that I couldnt just use hardcoded values for this and I realized it way to late and this took a huge tank of my time.

 # First Milestone